im-tomu/tomu.im/index.md

 # Getting Started!

 Got a Tomu?
 Great!
-Here's how to get started.
-First you need a case, then you need to figure out which bootloader you have.
+For a hyper-fast quickstart, check out the [Tomu Quickstart repo](https://github.com/im-tomu/tomu-quickstart/).
+All you need is `make`, a compiler, and `dfu-util.

+More information on the Quickstart repo, including links to precompiled samples, is available at the [quickstart samples](/samples) page.

+If you're building one from scratch, you'll need to get a case and a bootloader.
+For more information, read on!

 ## Case